On the rational homology of high dimensional analogues of spaces of long knots: The little disks operad

 \begin{definition} Let $\R^m$ be a Euclidean space.
 A {\em standard isomorphism} of $\R^m$ is a self homeomorphism of $\R^m$ that is the composition of a translation and a multiplication by a positive scalar.

 Let $A$ be a connected subspace of $\R^m$.
 A map $f\colon A\to \R^m$ is called a {\em standard embedding} if $f$ equals the inclusion followed by a standard isomorphism of $\R^m$.

-More generally, if $X$ is another connected subset of $\R^m$, then a standard embedding of $A$ into $X$ is a standard embedding of $A$ into $\R^m$ whose image lies in $X$.
+More generally, if $X$ is another subset of $\R^m$, then a standard embedding of $A$ into $X$ is a standard embedding of $A$ into $\R^m$ whose image lies in $X$.

-Even more generally, we define the following category $\SM^m$ of spaces and standard embeddings between them.
-An object of $\SM^m$ is a locally connected topological space $X$, each of whose connected components is identified with an open subset of $\R^m$.
-Given two objects $A$ and $X$ of this category, a morphism from $A$ to $X$ is an embedding $f \colon A\hookrightarrow X$ having the property that the restriction of $f$ to each connected component of $A$ (which by assumption is a subset of $\R^m$) is a standard embedding into a component of $X$ (which, by assumption, is also a subset of $\R^m$).
+Even more generally, we define the following category $\mfld$ of spaces and standard embeddings between them.
+An object of $\mfld$ is a disjoint union of open subsets of $\R^m$.
+A morphism from $A$ to $X$ is an embedding $f \colon A\hookrightarrow X$ having the property that the restriction of $f$ to each connected component of $A$ is a standard embedding into a component of $X$.
 We call such maps standard embeddings of $A$ into $X$.
 The space of standard embedding of $A$ into $X$ will be denoted $\sEmb(A, X)$.
-It is easy to see that a composition of standard embeddings is again a standard embedding, and so we really have a (topologically enriched) category.
+It is easy to see that a composition of standard embeddings is again a standard embedding, and so we have a topologically enriched category.

-\end{definition} \begin{definition} Let $\R^m$ be a fixed Euclidean space.
-Let $D^m$ be the unit open ball in $\R^m$.
-The $m$-dimensional little disks operad, denoted by $\balls_m$, is defined as follows.
-As a symmetric sequence, $\balls_m(A):=\sEmb(A\times D^m, D^m)$.
-The unit is given by the identity map in $\balls_m(1)\cong\sEmb(D^m, D^m)$.
-To define the composition maps, let $a\in A$, and let $B$ be another finite set.
-The composition map is defined by identifying the target of the mapping space $\sEmb(B\times D^m, D^m)$ with $\{a\}\times D^m$ and substituting the second map into the first one in the evident way. \end{definition}

-It is easy to see that $\balls_m$ is the {\it endomorphism operad} of the unit disc $D^m$ in the category $\SM^m$ which is viewed as a symmetric monoidal category with disjoint union as symmetric product and empty set as unit.